 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 5 health-based benefits of kindness

-I find that when I’m actively involved in another person’s needs and how I can help them, it distracts me from fear for my health, worry about the future, or any other troubling or disheartening thoughts.
+I find that when I’m actively involved in another person’s needs, it distracts me from fear for my health, worry about the future, or any other troubling or disheartening thoughts.

 Perhaps you’ve found this to be true, too.
 Well, we can all take heart in the fact that science backs this feeling with concrete evidence.

 For those of us who already practice kindness to others as a way to take our minds off our own troubles, the proof is in the doing.

 But in case you want some scientific evidence to back it up, well, here are several ways the science shows your health benefits from random acts of kindness…